(originally posted in June 2014; updated January 2021)

 Page Views – Page views refer to the amount of times a user views a page of a site by clicking on a site URL link and therefore making a request to load the webpage.
 Page views are a great measure of site engagement.

 Pay Per Click (PPC) – Often complementing SEO, pay per click is an advertising model in which a company places an ad and pays each time a visitor clicks on the link.
 Google AdWords has the majority of the pay per click market, but Bing Ads is also a contender for those with additional budget.
-Learn more about pay per click advertising >
+Get tips on improving your pay per click campaigns.

 Personalization – Website personalization is a growing trend and involves tailoring a website based on characteristics of a visitor’s behavior or preferences.
 The goal of personalization is to create a more customized experience for users so they have a higher likelihood of conversion, With personalization, personas are setup to define specific user groups, for examples visitors from a specific website, visitors that have previously visited a page, or visitors that have previously taken a specific action.
 Several of the latest content management systems offer content personalization as an enhancement, but there are also several third parties that offer this functionality.

 Promoted Tweets – Promoted tweets are tweets that an individual or brand promotes or sponsors in order to reach a market larger than their existing followers.
 These tweets are labeled as “promoted” and their purpose is to drive traffic to a landing page or bring attention to promotions.